-The Varicella vaccine, commonly referred to as the Chickenpox vaccine, can cause various adverse reactions and injuries to children and adults alike.
+The Varicella vaccine, commonly referred to as the Chickenpox vaccine, can cause various adverse reactions and injuries to children and adults alike such as a SIRVA injury.
 As the Varicella/Chickenpox virus is extremely contagious, children between the ages of one (1) and 12 years old usually receive two (2) doses of the vaccine in the United States.
 The first dose being between 12 and 15 months of age, while the second being administered between four (4) and six (6) years of age.
 In rare occasions, persons 13 years or older who have not received the vaccination should be administered two (2) doses of the vaccine at least 28 days apart.
 If you or a loved one has been injured by the Varicella/Chickenpox vaccine or has suffered an adverse reaction, call us today for a free case evaluation as you may be entitled to compensation through the National Vaccine Injury Compensation Program.

 The Varicella/Chickenpox vaccine contains a live agent called the Varicella-Zoster virus.
 Although the intended impact of the vaccine is to protect those who are vaccinated from Chickenpox itself, one adverse reaction of receiving the vaccine is being infected by a weakened strain of the virus after the shot is administered.
 Chickenpox symptoms consist of fever, fatigue, loss of appetite, and severe headaches.
 Serious adverse reactions can also lead to skin infections, blood vessel inflammation, brain swelling, Encephalitis, meningitis, blood stream infections, and even pneumonia.